 The end result is that the money for which you have worked so diligently for is safe and out of harm’s way.

 It is semi-revocable.
 That is, the settlor can change the beneficiaries with the trustee’s cooperation.
-If the settlor could make changes directly, then the judge could force the settlor to make the settlor’s enemies-at-law be the new beneficiaries.
+If the settlor could make changes directly, then the judge could force the settlor use that control.
+He or she would force the settlor to make the settlor’s enemies-at-law the new beneficiaries.
+In that event the only one in charge would be the judge.
 So, for asset protection purposes, the trustee is the safety valve for changes in order to maintain the trust’s asset protection.

 A statute of limitations is a prescribed time limit for bringing legal action.
 Fraudulent conveyance, also known as fraudulent transfer is an attempt to avoid paying a debt by transferring assets to another person or legal entity.
 Even though it has the “f” word, it is a civil action and not a criminal one.
 So a statute of limitations on fraudulent transfer refers to a period of time after which one has transferred assets to another that cuts off the ability for another party to undertake legal proceedings to seize the assets.